maxpatiiuk/code-share/javascript/projects/git-toolkit/README.md

 - search for occurrences of legacy words across the repositories and allow to replace them
 - search for occurrences of legacy words across commit messages

+This script was used by me when I changed my GitHub username, and needed to find and update all the references to the old username